beacon-House/admissions-bch/docs/form-component-flow.md

 - Form submits directly after Step 1
 - Category set to "drop"
 - No Step 2 or 3 presented

+### Student-Filled Forms (NEW GLOBAL RULE)
+- **ALL student-filled forms are categorized as "nurture"**
+- Form is submitted immediately after Step 2 (or Step 2B for Masters)
+- No Extended Nurture Form or Counselling Form is shown
+- This applies regardless of grade, curriculum, or other factors

 ### Masters Applications
 - Different form questions in Step 2